-What if I need a doctor or have to call the fire or police department in the UK?
-Where do I turn in an emergency?
+If you need a doctor or have to call the fire or police department in the United Kingdom, review this information prior to your trip so you'll know where to turn in an emergency.

-The emergency telephone number for all the main emergency services in the UK - Police, Fire and Ambulance - is 999.
-In March 2014 a new number for medical information, 111, was introduced for urgent but not life threatening medical advice.
-See more about using 111 below.
+The emergency telephone number for all the main emergency services in the UK - police, fire, and ambulance - is 999.
+In March 2014 a new number for medical information, 111, was introduced for urgent but not life-threatening medical advice.

 There are several situations where you may need medical advice before or instead of calling emergency services.
 If you are taken ill with a medical emergency that doesn't require ambulance services or paramedics you can:

 - Visit a hospital emergency room.
 Hospital emergency rooms are called Accident and Emergency Units or A&E Departments in the UK.
-People may also refer to that part of a hospital as Casualty. again, emergency medical treatment delivered in A&E or Casualty is free regardless of your nationality or country of residence.
-But if you are admitted or asked to come back for a clinic visit, you will have to pay full charges Find out more about access rules for free NHS treatment.
+People may also refer to that part of a hospital as Casualty.
+Again, emergency medical treatment delivered in A&E or Casualty is free regardless of your nationality or country of residence.
+But if you are admitted or asked to come back for a clinic visit, you will have to pay full charges.

 Phone 111 (free from mobile phones or landlines) for urgent medical advice in non-life threatening situations.
 The trained advisor, supported by nurses and paramedics, will talk you through a questionnaire to determine what to do next.
-The recommendations that might be made range from providing you with a phone number to call, transferring you directly to appropriate medial help, advising you about out-of-hours doctors and late night pharmacies or making arrangements for an ambulance if that is required.
+The recommendations that might be made range from providing you with a phone number to call, transferring you directly to appropriate medical help, advising you about out-of-hours doctors and late-night pharmacies, or making arrangements for an ambulance if that is required.